Posse Foundation

 The Posse Foundation is a nonprofit organization that partners with colleges and universities in the United States to provide student scholarships and leadership training.
 Posse has partnered with 64 U.S. colleges and universities.
 The organization is centered on a cohort-based model that admits students to attend college as part of a "Posse" of 10 peers.

 History

 Posse was founded in 1989 by Deborah Bial, first partnering with Vanderbilt University.
-After initially recruiting students solely from New York City, the program has expanded to serve students from more than 20 U.S. cities.
-The Posse Foundation's founder, Deborah Bial, received the MacArthur "Genius" Grant in 2007 for her work with Posse.

-In March 2010, the Posse Foundation was one of ten organizations chosen by President Barack Obama to receive a portion of his $1.4 million Nobel Peace Prize award money.
+After initially recruiting students solely from New York City, the program has expanded to 20 U.S. cities.
+The foundation finds diverse groups of students with academic achievements and helps to recruit and enroll in top schools.
+The founder, Deborah Bial, received the MacArthur "Genius" Grant in 2007 for her work with Posse.
+In March 2010, the foundation was one of ten organizations chosen by President Barack Obama to receive a portion of his $1.4 million Nobel Peace Prize award money.

 In 2021, Posse announced the launch of the Posse Arts Program, a new initiative with the stated goal of supporting students in creative arts, conceived in collaboration with Lin-Manuel Miranda, Luis A. Miranda Jr., and the Miranda Family Fund.